NicolaGernone/prueba_python/preguntas python.md

    all_objects = MyModel.objects.all()
    ```

-   Certainly!
-Here are the questions with answers, code examples, and testing scenarios for Python and Django:

 ### Python Questions with Answers and Code Examples:

 1. **Difference between Python 2 and Python 3:**